Sequences

 ALIGNMENT CUES

-Below are the pranayama, MFR and restorative techniques used in this sequence.
+Below are the MFR and pranayama techniques used in this sequence.
 The props you’ll need are:

 2 x MFR balls - or 2 tennis balls.